The Horus Heresy: Battle of Tallarn

 • “Terrible - even for 9 euros and if you don't care for visuals.”

-The music in the game has received largely negative feedback, with many users comparing it to early 90s PC games, suggesting it feels outdated and lacking in quality.
-While some find the retro style acceptable, the overall consensus is that both the sound and music need significant improvement.
+The music in the game has received largely negative feedback, with many users comparing it to early 90s PC games, describing it as outdated and lacking quality.
+While some players find the retro style acceptable, the overall consensus is that the soundtrack and sound design need significant improvement.

 • “My major complaints are the sound, music, and sprite department, which really could use some work.”